vcborn/reamix/README.md

 A customized Monot browser being produced by [monochrome.](https://www.monochrome.tk/mncr/)
 A browser that comes standard with VCLinux.

-## Changelog
+## Difference
+The following features have been added to **Reamix only**.
+- i18n
+- Theme switching

-- Tab Support
+- Bug fixes
-  - Not yet supported moving tabs
-- Dark mode fully supported
+- More convenient UI

 ## Screenshots